nikst35/3D-printed-autonomous-airplane/README.md

 ---

-Feel free to customize this template by adding more specific details, media, or any other relevant information.
+Feel free to customize this template by adding more specific details or any other relevant information.
 Make sure to include a link to your license file and replace "link-to-your-image.jpg" with the actual link to an image of your RC plane.